aalhendi/JSFoundations/README.md

 1. Navigate to project root (where `calculator.js` is).
 2. Run the command `git add .`
-3. Run `git commit -m "your message here"`.
+3. Run `git commit -m "Solved the Conditionals task"`.
 4. Push to GitHub: `git push`.